briatte/srqm/data/nhis1017_readme.txt

 The nhis1017.zip file contains:

   nhis1017            .dta  -- dataset in Stata 12+ format
-  nhis1017_codebook  .pdf  -- official codebook
+  nhis1017_codebook_* .pdf  -- official codebooks (2010 and 2017)
   nhis1017_variables  .txt  -- list of all variables

   as well as this README file.